ewotring/react-crud-refactor-blog/README.md

 The two big points that I would still like to implement are user sign-in and sign-up and a proper back-end server with a database in place of using local storage.

 I also would like to write tests to ensure that refactoring does not harm the functionality.

+The user sign-in does not store any data yet; that is the next task.
+Then I itend to tie in the blog posts with the back-end>